HP’s Reverb G2 Omnicept VR headset adds heart, eye, and face tracking

-Back in May, HP announced the $600 Reverb G2 VR headset — a collaboration with Microsoft and Valve that will appeal to both consumers and enterprises.
+Back in May, HP announced the $600 Reverb G2 VR headset — a collaboration with Microsoft and Valve that appealed to both consumers and enterprises.
 Now it’s chasing progressive businesses with an upgraded Omnicept Edition of the hardware, adding multiple biometric sensors that will make the already capable Reverb G2 more useful for employee training and data analysis.

 You can think of the Reverb G2 Omnicept Edition as HP’s comparatively overwhelming response to HTC’s Vive Pro Eye, which used Tobii eye tracking sensors to boost an already competent premium VR headset.
 The Omnicept model goes beyond incorporating Tobii’s eye tracking and pupillometry sensors, adding a heart rate sensor and facial tracking camera system, plus software support so third-party developers can make apps using all the new sensors.